 The City of Moncton in southeastern New Brunswick is famed for its Petitcodiac River Tidal Bore.
 The tides from the Bay of Fundy push the water to the city twice a day.
 The waves running upstream vary from 1 to 24 in (3 to 60 cm).
 They used to be even bigger before the construction of the causeway.
-In the meanwhile, the river water level rises up to 25 ft (about 8 m).
+In the meantime, the river water level rises up to 25 ft (about 8 m).

-The natural phenomenon makes the Petitcodiac River one of the world's best tidal bore surfing spots, which enjoys increasing popularity internationally.
+This natural phenomenon makes the Petitcodiac River one of the world's best tidal bore surfing spots, which enjoys increasing popularity internationally.
 Yet it is a dangerous adventure suitable mostly for advanced surfers.

 The legendary tidal bore is likewise appreciated by curious spectators who come to see the river's unusual current pass by Dieppe towards Moncton.
 Viewers typically gather at the Moncton Riverfront Park or the nearby Bore View Park for the best lookouts.
 Right next to it, at 10 Bendview Court, there's the visitor information center Treitz Haus where you can learn more about the tidal bore.
 The interpreters work at the info center during the summer months.